BradleyCulley/bradleyculley.github.io/_posts/2025-06-14-Granite-State-Ocean.md

 </p>

 <p>
-Hampton, New Hampshire is one of the towns on that coastline.
+Hampton is one of the towns on that coastline.
-Both places I lived in Hampton were right off a road that ran alongside the ocean.
+Both condos I lived in in Hampton were right off a road that ran alongside the ocean.
-The road is named Ocean Boulevard.
+The road is Ocean Boulevard.
 </p>

 <p>
-One of the condos I stayed in was at the back end of a parking lot a few hundred feet from the sidewalk along the seawall.
+One of the condos was less than a 60-second walk to a sidewalk along the seawall above the beach.
-It was less than a 60-second walk to the beach.
 This shows the sidewalk and the seawall:

 <div align="center">
   <img style="height: 75%; width: 100%;" src="https://bradleyculley.github.io/images/Hampton-sidewalk-and-seawall.jpg" />